azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L04_IIoT_Simulation/README.md

 ---

-## What I Learned
+## Lessons to be learned

-This lab helped me understand that IIoT systems are more than just individual devices.
+This lab can help one understand that IIoT systems are more than just individual devices.
 They are complex systems where many components interact at the same time.

 Some key takeaways: